DACA & International Students

 International students follow the same application steps as all other applicants applying to the D.O. program.
 International students who have completed a bachelor’s degree in the United States will be exempt from the requirements listed below and will be subject to the same admissions standards as described above.

-With regard to international students who have not completed a bachelor’s degree in the United States, the COM will consider such application within the context of that applicant’s home country’s educational environment, subject to the following additional requirements:
+Applicants who have not completed a bachelor’s degree in the United States are subject to the following additional requirements:

-- International applicants must provide official copies of academic records (translated into English if received in a foreign language) from all colleges or universities attended after high school or equivalent.
+- Provide Official copies of academic records translated into English from all colleges or universities attended.

-- International applicants with U.S. permanent resident status and/or naturalized citizenship and holders of international visas who complete prerequisite courses from outside the United States must either: (a) submit an official evaluation of their coursework and degree(s), if any, from the World Education Services (“WES”) (http://www.wes.org/] to AACOMAS; or (b) submit an official evaluation of their coursework and degree(s), if any, from International Education Research Foundation (“IERF”) at [http://www.ierf.org/] to CHSU.
+- Applicants with U.S. permanent resident states and/or naturalized citizenship, and holders of international visas who complete prerequisite courses from outside the United States must either: (a) submit an official evaluation of their coursework and degree(s), if any, from the World Education Services (“WES”) (http://www.wes.org/] to AACOMAS; or (b) submit an official evaluation of their coursework and degree(s), if any, from International Education Research Foundation (“IERF”) at [http://www.ierf.org/] to CHSU.
 Students may be exempt from the WES or IERF requirements as determined on a case-by-case basis.

 - International applicants applying to attend CHSU who are from a country where English is not the primary language spoken must submit scores on the Test of English as a Foreign Language (“TOEFL”).
 These scores may be submitted through AACOMAS.
 Minimum TOEFL scores required for admission are as follows: